thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

   <figcaption>Shut up and take my soul.</figcaption>
 </figure>
 ```
-- I need a way to separate out my Preact dependency into another JS file and reference it between bundles.
+- I need a way to separate out my Preact dependency so it doesn't have to reload 4kb on every JS page.